A belated happy birthday to Franco Bitossi, who was born on September 1, 1940.

 He also won the Italian National Road Race Championships in 1970 and 1976.

 Bitossi was born in Camaioni di Carmignano, Italy, and raced for three years as an amateur before turning professional in 1961, after he had reached the required age of 21.

-Bitossi’s first major victories occurred in 1965, after he won both the Tour de Suisse and the Züri-Metzgete, which he later won again in 1968.
+Bitossi’s first major victories occurred in 1965, when he won both the Tour de Suisse and the Züri-Metzgete, which he later won again in 1968.

 1967 marked another important season for Bitossi, where he triumphed in the Tirreno–Adriatico, Giro di Lombardia and Coppa Agostoni, while the following year he became the first Italian to win the Points Jersey in the Tour de France.

-However, perhaps Bitossi’s most memorable moment came not in victory, but defeat, after he lost the 1972 World Championship Road Race in Gap, France by only a few meters to his teammate Basso.
+Perhaps Bitossi’s most memorable moment was not in victory however, but rather in defeat, after he lost the 1972 World Championship Road Race in Gap, France by only a few meters to his teammate Basso.